maikro-hikki/doctor-schedule-api/README.md

-_This is a quick summary of the project.
+_This is a quick summary of the project along with the required deliverables.
 More details about the project and demonstration can be done with a meeting._

+_With the requirement of the project to be around 8 hours for development, the development aspect of the project was done over 2 days with around 4 hours of development on each day.
+The third day was used for documentation, such as making the README file._

 # Starting the Server
 The python version used during development is 3.12.3 on Windows 10.